carpentries-incubator/lc-litsearchr/_episodes/10-exploring-data-in-R.md

 > I have no idea what's in this list or what its structure is!
 Please send help.

 Understand this is **situation normal**, especially when your list comes from querying a poorly documented API.
 This is often true even when your list has been created completely within R. How many of us perfectly understand the structure of a fitted linear model object?
 You just have to embark on a voyage of discovery and figure out what's in there.
-Happy trails.

 ## Indexing